 Note: 2SLS estimates.
 The figure reports point estimates and 90% confidence intervals of the interactions of log(HHI) with dummy variables for being younger (resp. older) than 25.
 The dependent variable is a dummy variable equal to 1 if the individual is hired on a permanent contract and 0 if hired on a temporary contract.
 Local labour markets are defined based on 4-digit occupations and Functional Areas (FAs).
-Control variables include gender, education (4 categories), yearly dummies for workers' age, whether the individual was employed the year before, whether he/she works full time or not, as well as firm-by-municipality-by-year fixed effects, sector and establishment fixed effects (where different from firmmunicipality's), and local labour market fixed effects.
+Control variables include gender, education (4 categories), yearly dummies for workers' age, whether the individual was employed the year before, whether he/she works full time or not, as well as firm-by-municipality-by-year fixed effects, sector and establishment fixed effects.
 Log(HHI) is instrumented by the average of the log inverse number of firms in other FAs for the same occupation.
 The interaction between log(HHI) and age is instrumented by age interacted with the instrument for log(HHI).
 Standard errors are clustered at the labour-market-by-year level.